OrnitOnGithub/os/non-code/README.md

 # OS

-A Rust kernel made primarily with Philipp Oppermann's blog and the OSDEV wiki.
+A Rust kernel made primarily with Philipp Oppermann's blog and the OSDEV wiki and the revelations in my dreams.

 # Setup